SolaceProducts/pubsubplus-gke-quickstart/README.md

 ### Step 4: Deploy the event broker

-From here follow the steps in [the PubSub+ Kubernetes Quickstart](//github.com/SolaceDev/solace-kubernetes-quickstart/tree/HelmReorg#2-install-and-configure-helm) to deploy a single-node or an HA event broker.
+From here follow the steps in [the PubSub+ EBS in Kubernetes Quickstart](//github.com/SolaceDev/solace-kubernetes-quickstart/tree/HelmReorg#2-install-and-configure-helm) to deploy a single-node or an HA event broker.

 Refer to the detailed PubSub+ Kubernetes documentation for:
 * [Validating the deployment](//github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md#validating-the-deployment); or